funcool/promesa/doc/promises.md

 JavaScript).
 Internally we make heavy use of protocols in order to expose a polymorphic and user friendly API, and this has little overhead on top of raw usage of `CompletableFuture` or `Promise`.

+For performance sensitive code, prefer using functions designed to be used for `->>`; they are more optimized because they don't perform automatic unwrapping handling (unlike the `then` or `handle` functions).
+This applies only to CLJ, on CLJS all they work the same way because of how the underlying implementation works.

 [0]: https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/util/concurrent/CompletableFuture.html